welteki/openfaas-function-chart-example/README.md

 ## Why would you create a helm chart for functions

-- For use with CD tools like Arge and Flux.
+- For use with CD tools like Argo and Flux.

     You can have a repo containing the source code and build configuration for functions.
 Every time a function is updated it is rebuild and published to an image registry.
 A tool like the [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/v0.1.0/) can check for new version of the container images used by functions and automatically update them to the latest version.